MlennGarien/800craft/README.txt

 ----

-If you create 800Craft plugins that do not include any substantial portions of fCraft's original code, they belong to you and you are free to do absolutely anything with them.
-However, if you would like to distribute whole modified copies of fCraft, please follow the MIT License terms.
+If you create 800Craft plugins that do not include any substantial portions of fCraft's original code or 800Craft's code, they belong to you and you are free to do absolutely anything with them.
+However, if you would like to distribute whole modified copies of 800Craft, please follow the MIT and the GPLv3 License terms.

 Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets,